hed-hog/docs/docs/modules/contact/person-contact.md

-# Contact Module
+# Person Contact Module

-The **Contact** module manages contacts associated with individual profiles, enabling CRUD operations and offering support for multiple contact types.
+The **Person Contact** module manages contacts associated with individual profiles, enabling CRUD operations and offering support for multiple contact types.
 This module allows you to create, retrieve, update, and delete contacts for a person and provides filtering options based on contact type or specific contact IDs.

 ### Controller Endpoints

-#### `POST /person/:personId/contact`
+#### `POST /person/:personId/person-contact`

 - **Description**: Creates a new contact for a person.
 - **Parameters**: